-These unconventional spiced peach shortcakes are something of a surprise—and not just in terms of the sweetly spiced stone fruit in place of the customary strawberries.
-The sweet-but-not-too-sweet baking powder biscuits are darn superlative as well.
+You’re familiar with classic shortcake made with ethereally airy biscuits, strawberries so fresh they make the soul ache, and dollops of gently whipped cream, yes?
+No one ever said shortcake was limited to berries.
+And if someone did, well, where’s your rebellious streak?
+These unconventional spiced peach shortcakes are something of a surprise—and not just in terms of the sweetly spiced stone fruit but the sweet-but-not-too-sweet baking powder biscuits.
 (We have a penchant for sprinkling a little turbinado sugar over the dough before baking to ensure extra sweet, extra sparkly shortcakes, just ’cause we can.)
-So much so that if you find yourself craving the classic strawberry shortcake, we think these slightly sweet biscuits work admirably in that capacity as well.
+And even if you find yourself craving the classic strawberry shortcake, we think these slightly sweet biscuits would work admirably in that capacity as well.
+Originally published June 3, 2004.–Renee Schettler Rossi

 Spiced Peach Shortcakes Recipe